fuyo2/mystic-update/README.md

 ## Features

+Includes the following features:
-Easy updates to your Linux system using the following package managers:
+- Easy updates to your Linux system using the following package managers:
     - Apt
     - Brew
     - Dnf